 Creation is an inherent gift that we all share, and writing is a beautiful way to share your gift with the world.
-The beautiful part is that you don’t have to be a trained writer to write something worth reading, you just need to be authentic.
-These simple insights will allow you to move through writer’s block with more ease and will grant you access to flow once again.
+The beautiful part is that you don’t have to be a trained writer to write something worth reading–you just need to be authentic.
+These simple insights will allow you to move through writer’s block with more ease, and enjoy the process.

 “As a writer I must begin, again and again, at that most terrifying of places, the blank page.
 And as a person of faith I am always beginning again and again with prayer.” – Kathleen Norris

 Overcoming writer’s block entails tackling that inner voice that tells us we are not good enough to do what we want to do.
 Just for the record, you are good enough.
-That’s why you are here as you are–you are here today, with the desire (or need) to write, for no other reason than this is what you’re meant to be doing right now.
+That’s why you’re here as you are–you’re here today, with the desire (or need) to write, for no other reason than this is what you’re meant to be doing right now.

-Whether you’re writing a research paper, a blog post, or a novel, chances are you’ve come across this phenomenon so fittingly named “writer’s block.”
+Whether you’re writing a research paper, a blog post, or a novel, chances are you’ve come across this phenomenon so fittingly dubbed “writer’s block.”

 The Hidden Identity of Writer’s Block

-Here are some examples of the limiting beliefs that create writer’s block:
+Here are some examples of the limiting beliefs that breed writer’s block:

 - I don’t know it all.

 - I lack the credentials to write this.